Residential Water Heaters

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a notice of proposed rulemaking regarding residential water heaters and certain commercial water heaters.
-78 FR 66201 (November 4, 2013).
+DOE published a final rule regarding test procedures for residential water heaters and certain commercial water heaters 79 FR 40541 (July 11, 2014).
 For more information, please see the rulemaking webpage.

 Standards for Residential Water Heaters